JvanKatwijk/sdr-j-fm/README.md

 For compiling and linking lots of libraries and utilities have to be installed
-On Ubuntu, in any case, the (older) 16 version that I use to create appImages.
+On Ubuntu, in any case, the (older) 20 version that I use to create appImages.
 I use qmake for generating a Makefile, if you have cmake installed, it is possible to use that instead, here it is assumed that qmake is used

+In Ubuntu 20, where I create AppImages, an executable is generated using Qt5.
 - sudo apt-get update
 - sudo apt-get install git
 - sudo apt-get install qt5-qmake build-essential g++